Every Asperger knows this to be true, but we’re not allowed to say so.

 understanding what is not explicitly stated and nonliteral or ambiguous meanings of language.

 Wow!
-This is REAL pathology: the obsessive need to prescribe and script ALL human communication, from birth, until death frees a person from fascist psychology!
+This is REAL pathology: the obsessive need on the part of social fascists (psychologists) to prescribe and script ALL human communication, from birth, until death!

 3. Rule out Autism Spectrum Disorder (i.e., does not meet threshold for repetitive behaviours or restricted interests)